Gordon633/base-time-stamp/README.md

 A redeploy is required for the new contract address, metadata, and attribution settings to take effect.

 ### 6. Verify attribution

+After deployment, verify both offchain and onchain attribution in base.dev.

+Also confirm that the frontend can interact with the configured `BaseTimeStamp` contract.

+## Usage